 The best way to finding out what you are suffering from is to arrange a consultation at our clinic.
 Correct Diagnosis is the key to dealing with any form of women’s hair loss.
 Just fill in the contact form at the bottom or give us a ring to arrange a time to suit you.

 You may have visited your GP, or been told by your hairdresser that you are suffering hair thinning.
 You may have been advised to use a particular product or have purchased one of the many ‘hair loss shampoos’ or treatments through the internet which promise results – most are a waste of money.
 Ask yourself Is a shampoo really going to treat a hormonal condition?
 Is a cream going to reverse an hereditary hair loss disease?
 A seemingly endless number of wonder cures emerge annually – most are expensive and useless.
 As mentioned above the key to dealing with any type of women’s hair loss is to get a diagnosis.

 Our trichologists are qualified and registered.
-They will ask many questions and examine your scalp.
+We will ask many questions and examine your scalp.
 They may request blood tests (via your GP).
 It may be that the hair loss does not require treatment and that regrowth will be spontaneous.
-They may however suggest some form of treatment to encourage hair growth.
+We may however suggest some form of treatment to encourage hair growth.
 Diagnosing a hormonal hair loss condition in a female would be dealt with by referring to your GP.
 Unfortunately there are some women’s hair loss conditions that are beyond any form of treatment.

 Be suspicious of those offering wonder cures (lotions etc), and of those offering ‘free’ consultations.